Dental Technology

 Domestic Students

-• Minimum age of 18 years and above.
+• Age of 18 years and above

-• Satisfactory completion of the equivalent of Australian Year 12 or higher.
+• Satisfactory completion of the equivalent of Australian Year 12 or higher

 • Have physical attributes suitable for placement in the dental industry that encompasses manual handling of equipment (i.e. operating dental technician machinery and moving various dental technician materials such as plaster bags)